 Another top tip from @professionaltraveler, this one is commonly known but so often forgotten.
 Airlines can be very sneaky and use an algorithm that increase the price of plane tickets after it has noticed you looking at them for a while.
 For that reason, always use incognito mode, or a VPN when browsing tickets.

 Does it work?
 It’s important to mask your IP address – switching from safari to chrome just won’t cut it.
 That’s why incognito mode works, as well as a VPN.
 There is also some evidence that the price appears lower if your IP address appears to be in the country that you are taking the flight from, thus making the VPN useful.

 Buy group tickets individually

-Another technical hack when it comes to booking flights, this one from @jessandkellygo relates to group bookings.
-Say you were booking seats for six people – she argues that it is best to book them individually, since airlines will always charge the whole group by the highest seat cost.
+Another technical hack when it comes to booking flights, this one from @skiplagged relates to group bookings.
+Say you were booking seats for six people – they argue that it is best to book them individually, since airlines will always charge the whole group by the highest seat cost.
 So, if three seats were €100 and three were €80, all six would be charged at the €100 rate.

 Does it work?
 Yes, although it obviously takes longer to book individually.
 Alternatively, groups larger than ten can often use a group booking service, that will get fliers a better rate for all.

 Last on our list is a tip that comes from us!
 If your flight is delayed by over three hours, or you are denied entry onto a plane due to an overbooking, you can receive financial compensation under EU Regulation 261 (and U.K. law).